Kelly S. O'Reilly

 Kelly O’Reilly is a founding partner with Wilner & O’Reilly, APLC, and is a former District Adjudications Officer for the U.S. Immigration and Naturalization Service in Los Angeles and Orange County.
 As an officer, Mr. O’Reilly was given the responsibility for adjudicating Employment-based and Family-based applications for Lawful Permanent Residency, Requests for Travel, Work Authorization, and Waivers of Inadmissibility.
 He was also responsible for conducting Marriage Fraud Interviews and requests for Naturalization.

 Mr. O’Reilly was part of a federal panel that was given charge to create imaginative solutions to various complex problems facing the Immigration Service.
-As a result, any of those solutions remain in effect and are used by today’s Immigration Service employee.
+As a result, many of those solutions remain in effect and are used by today’s Immigration Service employee.
 Mr. O’Reilly’s unique background provides him with an ability to effectively navigate his clients’ cases through the traumatic nightmare that can be the U.S. Immigration Service.
 He was also trained at the Immigration Service, Federal Law Enforcement Training Center (FLETC) in Glynco, Georgia, where he graduated with honors.

 Mr. O’Reilly is admitted to the State Bar of California, U.S. District Courts for the Central, Eastern, Northern and Southern Districts of California; the U.S. Court of Appeals for the Ninth Circuit,; and the U.S. Supreme Court.
 He is a member of the following esteemed organizations: Los Angeles County Bar Association; the American Bar Association; the American Trial Lawyers Association; the State Bar of California, Immigration Section; and the J. Reuben Clark Law Society of Orange County.
-Likewise, he presently serves as the Chair of the Immigration Law Section of the Riverside and San Bernardino County Bar Associations.
+Likewise, he presently serves as the Chair of the Immigration Law Section of the Riverside County Bar Association.

 Given his expertise, he is an expert in all facets of Immigration Law.
 Mr. O’Reilly has defended clients facing removal from the United States as well as those seeking refuge from persecution under international asylum laws.
 Having represented celebrities, athletes and businessmen, Mr. O’Reilly is most at home helping families achieve their American dream.
 His unusual success rates stem from his empathetic understanding of his client’s situation and his undeterred determination to make sure each and every client achieves his or her immigration goals.
 This zealous advocacy has caused entire communities of friends and families to retain the law offices of Wilner & O’Reilly.